 These islands are a prime choice for a weekend getaway or an extended stay.
 Several airlines offer daily service to Abaco.
 Take either a one-hour flight from the East Coast of Florida or a thirty-five minute fight from Nassau or Freeport.
 There is good connecting service from all destinations around the world.
 You would fly to Florida then Marsh Harbour.
 Once in Marsh Harbour you would take a Taxi to the Guana Cay Ferry.
-On the boat you would radio Troy Albury from Dive Guana, he then will pick you up at the dock.
+Please let the ferry captain know you are staying at Oceanfrontier Hideaway.
+They will radio ahead and you will be greeted at the dock by Troy and Maria..

 The third largest barrier reef in the world surrounds Abaco, creating a superb destination for divers and snorkelers.
 The water temperature ranges from 74 to 85 degrees and the outstanding visibility varies between 60 and 200 feet, depending on the weather and season.
 Many of the colourful underwater sea gardens, coral reefs, and shipwrecks can be reached by swimming 30 to 200 feet from the shore.
 A rental boat or dive operators provide easy access to areas which are further out.